Atomic Heart: Themes and analysis

 Atomic Heart was interpreted by many game critics and journalists as a political satire of authoritarianism, artificial intelligence, and communism.
 Ed Power of The Daily Telegraph wrote that:

-"Playing the game, the player will be left with no doubt as to the dark side of Soviet manifest destiny.
+Playing the game, the player will be left with no doubt as to the dark side of Soviet manifest destiny.
 The central conflict is between the Politburo and Sechenov.
 The implication is that the latter is a power-hungry madman who has poisoned the Communist dream.
 Whatever Atomic Heart is, it isn't a love letter to the Soviet Union.
-This is a paradise lost, fatally undone by its Prometheus complex."
+This is a paradise lost, fatally undone by its Prometheus complex.

 Journalist Kevin Purdy of Ars Technica wrote that within the game:

 The USSR makes the world's best robots, its citizens live in a utopia where those robots do their menial tasks and labor, and even greater things are just about to happen...a world full of astounding promises, yet take apart that optimism by showing the hypocrisy, the false promises, the ego-driven leaders and actors causing so much pain, and the impact on real people's lives when it all comes apart...The Soviet State in Atomic Heart, and its maniacal leaders, are responsible for the death of untold thousands or millions of citizens at the hands of their own robots.
 There are plans to foist this death on the rest of the world, rather than win them over with the benefits of collectivist effort.
 The KGB, for which your protagonist formerly worked, are not the good guys.

-Jason Faulkner of GameRevolution felt that while the game is frequently critical of the Soviet Union, it stops short of ever outright condemning it.
-Renata Price of Vice News also wrote that the game "depicts a scenario where the Soviet Union's quest for technology and expansion—there are numerous sarcastic references to conquering the stars—has gone horribly, murderously wrong...To call Atomic Heart a straight-up celebration of the Soviet Union would be a misrepresentation."
+Renata Price of Vice News wrote that the game "depicts a scenario where the Soviet Union's quest for technology and expansion—there are numerous sarcastic references to conquering the stars—has gone horribly, murderously wrong...To call Atomic Heart a straight-up celebration of the Soviet Union would be a misrepresentation."